jkh00/nf-methTRAP/README.md

 From modBAM to methylBed

-This pipeline takes modification basecalled ONT reads or PacBio HiFi reads predicted with 5mC (modBam) as input, align to assembly provided and then  extract methylation calls into .bed format.
+This pipeline takes modification basecalled ONT reads or PacBio HiFi reads predicted with 5mC (modBam) as input, align to assembly provided and then extract methylation calls into bed/ bedgraph format.

 Require inputs: